More citations for membrane protein embedding algorithms

 The manual should mention both works.
 Our work should be mentioned as the first publication of "squeezing-growing" algorithm.
 The works of Wolf should be mentioned as an implementation of this algorithm, which is used in mdrun.

-#2 Updated by Erik Lindahl almost 4 years ago
+#2 Updated by Erik Lindahl over 4 years ago